garrrikkotua/crevr/README.md

 A beautiful web-based UI for reviewing and reverting Claude Code changes.
 Think of it as "git diff" but for your Claude conversations.

+## ⚠️ Alpha Version Disclaimer

+**This is an alpha release (v0.0.1) and is quite raw.** Please be aware:

+- 🐛 **May contain bugs** - File parsing or revert operations might not work correctly in all cases
+- ⚠️ **Incorrect reverts possible** - Always backup important files before using
+- 🧪 **Experimental features** - Some functionality may be unstable or incomplete
+- 📝 **Limited testing** - Not all Claude Code scenarios have been tested
+- 💾 **Use with caution** - We recommend testing on non-critical projects first

+**Always review changes carefully before reverting and keep backups of important work.**

+If you encounter issues, please [report them on GitHub](https://github.com/garrrikkotua/crevr/issues) to help improve the tool.

 ## ✨ Features

 - **🔍 Visual Diff Viewer** - See exactly what Claude changed with before/after comparisons